Single-photon quantum regime of artificial radiation pressure on a surface acoustic wave resonator

-The single-photon quantum regime is reached when the radiation pressure is strong enough to overcome other dissipations in the system~\cite{Kippenberg2014}, where the quantum state of the mechanical mode is coherently controlled by the quantum electromagnetic field.
-However, such a strong radiation pressure interaction has been elusive in optomechanical systems studied so far, though there are a few experiments approaching this regime~\cite{Sillanpaa2015,Painter2014}.
+The single-photon quantum regime is reached when the radiation pressure of a single photon is strong enough to overcome other dissipations in the system~\cite{Kippenberg2014}, where the quantum state of the mechanical mode is coherently controlled by the quantum of the electromagnetic field.
+However, such a strong radiation pressure interaction has been elusive in optomechanical systems studied so far, while there are a few experiments approaching this regime~\cite{Sillanpaa2015,Painter2014}.

-Recently, surface acoustic waves (SAW) have attracted much interest as an alternative quantum acoustic mode localized at the surface of a substrate~\cite{delsing2012,leek2016}.
-In piezoelectric materials, SAW strongly couple to electric fields between surface electrodes.
-Their low-loss and small-wavelength features have been commercially applied to compact high-frequency components such as filters and sensors~\cite{datta1986}.
-In the quantum limit, the small mode volume of a SAW resonator also enhances the coupling strength between photons and phonons.
-Hybrid systems with a superconducting qubit were recently demonstrated~\cite{delsing2014, leek2017, noguchiSAW, cleland2018, schoelkopf2018}, where the Jaynes-Cummings-type interaction between the superconducting qubit and the SAW resonator phonons was used.
-However, a nonlinear interaction, such as the radiation pressure interaction, has not been implemented in those systems.

-To achieve the single-photon quantum regime with a radiation pressure interaction, we introduce an artificial optomechanical system consisting of a SAW resonator and a superconducting circuit.
-Superconducting circuits with Josephson junctions are known to be a versatile platform to engineer a strong nonlinearity with negligible dissipation~\cite{nakamura1999,walraff2004nat, Yamamoto_JPA, SNAIL}.
-Here we exploit the nonlinearity of Josephson junctions and synthesize a strong second-order nonlinearity in the hybrid system.
+Here we introduce an artificial optomechanical system consisting of a surface acoustic wave (SAW) resonator and a superconducting circuit.
+The conventional radiation pressure arises from the frequency shift of the optical (or electrical) resonator depending on the displacement of the mechanical system~(Fig.~\ref{fig1}a).
+Instead, we utilize a superconducting circuit with Josephson junctions, which are known to be a versatile platform for engineering strong nonlinearity with negligible dissipation~\cite{nakamura1999,walraff2004nat, Yamamoto_JPA, devoret2016}.
+The current induced by the acoustic waves in a piezoelectric material modulates the inductive energy of the Josephson circuit, which results in the motion-dependent frequency shift of the electrical resonator.
+The enhanced artificial radiation pressure enables us to reach the single-photon quantum regime.